juliandramirez/react-native-user-identity/README.md

 **Verify all of the following:**
 * The format of the container name is iCloud.$(PRODUCT_BUNDLE_IDENTIFIER)
 * Press the "Cloudkit Dashboard" button, sign in with your developer account.
-You should see your newly created container in the list of containers.
-Verify that there is no error when selecting it.
-If there is an error just keep trying until it becomes available.
+You should see your newly created container in the list of containers (If you don't see it go to XCode and press the refresh button until it does).
+Verify that there is no error when selecting your container in the web dashboard. <br> If there is an error just wait and keep trying until the container is created succesfully (web dashboard/Xcode 11 seems to be buggy here since creating an iCloud container actually takes a couple of minutes).
 * Go back to XCode and verify that the container name is not highlighted in red after you press the refresh option

 ![alt text](https://raw.githubusercontent.com/juliandramirez/react-native-user-identity/master/docs/img/xcode-icloudverified.png)